Business consultant

-A business consultant (from Latin consultare, "to discuss") is a professional who provides professional or expert advice or service in a particular area such as security (electronic or physical), management, accountancy, law, human resources, marketing (and public relations), financial control, engineering, science, digital transformation, exit planning, compliance or any of many other specialized fields.
+A business consultant (from Latin consultare, "to discuss") is a professional who provides professional or expert advice or service in a particular area such as security (electronic or physical), management, accountancy, law, human resources, marketing (and public relations), financial control, engineering, science, digital transformation, exit planning or any of many other specialized fields.

 A consultant is usually an expert or a professional in a specific field and has a wide area of knowledge in a specific subject.
 Consultants can save their clients time, increase revenue, and maintain resources.
 The role of a consultant outside the medical sphere (where the term is used specifically for a grade of doctor) can fall under one of two general categories: